How to make slightly spicy fried cauliflower bites with optional curry, lime and garlic aioli as a dipping sauce.

-Just consider – fried cauliflower bites encased in the airiest, crunchiest, slightly spiced batter.
-Showered with fragrant finely chopped cilantro and a touch of lime juice.
-Dipped into a fresh homemade curry lime garlic aioli.
-Transported to your mouth.
+Just consider – fried cauliflower bites encased in the airiest, crunchiest, slightly spiced batter, showered with fragrant finely chopped cilantro and a touch of lime juice.

 The best batter for fried cauliflower bites

-Diet related moral judgement aside we are confident that you will love this particular tempura style beer batter.
-It is very similar to the one we used for these tempura green onions.
+Diet related moral judgement aside we are confident that you will love this particular beer batter.
 It is on the thin side (do not let that worry you, not even for a second) and it creates the best crispy coating.

 We credit a cold amber ale for the perfectly crispy batter coating this fried cauliflower appetizer.
 Partial or not we whole wholeheartedly recommend that you use beer in the batter – or at least chilled club soda.